 Wellington and certain of its affiliates collectively own 7.8% of our voting ordinary shares.
 We have made investments in funds managed by Wellington or affiliates of Wellington.
 As of December 31, 2020, the market value of our investments in funds managed by Wellington or affiliates of Wellington was \$60.2 million, and we incurred fees of \$0.3 million during the year ended December 31, 2020.
-As of December 31, 2020, the market value of our investments in funds managed by Wellington in respect of such investments during the year ended December 31, 2020.
+As of December 31, 2020, the market value of our investments in a separate account managed by Wellington was \$2.8 billion, and we incurred fees of \$1.1 million in respect of such investments during the year ended December 31, 2020.
 Where we have made investments in funds (i) the manager generally charges certain fees to the fund, which are deducted from the net asset value, (ii) the aggregate fee amount reported is estimated using the fee provisions applicable to each fund pursuant to the relevant subscription documents and no cash payments were made in respect of these fee amounts, and (iii) we are treated no less favorably than similarly situated investors in these funds, and fees charged pursuant to investments affiliated with Wellington were on an arm's-length basis.